DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-05-02-studio-update-april.md

 title: "Studio Update: April 2025"
 author: Joël
 banner: /assets/img/blog/blogpost_4.jpg
-preview: "An outline of what we've been working on last month"
+preview: "An outline of what we've been up to last month"
 ---
 <h2 class="post-h2">Hey There!</h2>